ciebarbarie/ciebarbarie/content/over-ons.en.md

 title: About Us
 slug: about
 images:
-  "over-ons-1.jpg": Franky Verdict
+  "over-ons-1.jpg": Franky Verdickt
-  "over-ons-2.jpg": Franky Verdict
+  "over-ons-2.jpg": Franky Verdickt
-  "over-ons-3.jpg": Franky Verdict
+  "over-ons-3.jpg": Franky Verdickt
-  "over-ons-4.jpg": Franky Verdict
+  "over-ons-4.jpg": Franky Verdickt
 sidebar: |
   For more information about sales and play list call Liesje: <a href="tel:+32486903916">+32&nbsp;486&nbsp;90&nbsp;39 16</a> or contact Thassos directly: <a href="tel:+3232350490">+32&nbsp;3&nbsp;235&nbsp;04&nbsp;90</a>.
 backgroundColor: "#030201"